peardeck/automation-code-challenge-test/README.md

 ## Timing

 You will have one week from the time you receive the challenge to complete and return your work.

+## Delivery

+Please return your solution as a zipfile or tarball of your git repo according to the instructions of the recruiter

+## Review

+After you deliver your work, one of our engineers will review your work Should you pass and move onto team interviews with our engineering team, there will likely be questions or discussions relating to this work, so please be prepared to help explain/teach your work!

+## Setup

+Ensure you have git installed on your computer